EXPOSITION: Chapter 3:1-31

 From 1:18–3:20, Paul has prosecuted the Lord’s covenant lawsuit, not only against apostate Israel but the whole of mankind as apostate, Jew and Gentile.
 He has indicted man as a covenant-breaker, as under sin and under God’s wrath; building his case first against the whole of man (ch.
 1), then focussing on the Jew (2:1–3:8), climaxing with a litany of sinful behaviours through a catena of OT citations, establishing beyond doubt the universal sinfulness of man.
 Man is therefore without defence – he is guilty – demanding God’s justice—judgement and condemnation (3:9-20).

 In this next section (3:21-26), the apostle returns to the revelation of the righteousness of God introduced in 1:17, here referring to God’s “righteousness” four times in six verses (v.
 21, 22, 25, 26).
 Everything is preliminary to this point, Luther claiming it as “the chief point, and the very central place of the Epistle” (Margin of the Luther Bible, on 3:22ff.).
-Paul’s argument has been building to this crescendo, with the remainder of the epistle flowing from it.
-The passage is pregnant with the solution to the human plight.
+An admirable sentiment but a disastrous exegesis.
+While Paul’s argument has been building to this point, with the remainder of the epistle informed by it, it is not the epicentre of the epistle (see my comments 5:12-21).
+Nevertheless, the passage is pregnant with the solution to the human plight.
 It demonstrates how the righteousness of God has been brought to light, displayed through a new economy of God and a new epoch for mankind.

 But before we can move on in our commentary we are obliged to address what, after much consideration, we can only describe as a false gospel with far-reaching ramifications.